InformedPowerPlatform/license-assignment-accelerator/README.md

 * Navigate to **License Contracts** table and enter any high-level contracts you want to track
   * Expiry Date is used to calculate the notifications sent out as contracts are about to expire.
   * The Owner can be an individual user, or a Team.
 When the notifications are sent, it will use the owner field to determine who to send the notification to.
-* Navigate to the **License Contract Lines** table.
+* Next we will populate the **License Contract Lines** table.
 These are the individual descriptive types of licenses that will be assigned to people.
   * e.g. For a Microsoft Enterprise Agreement, you might have licenses for Microsoft 365, Dynamics 365 Customer Service, Power Platform Per User, etc. These would be **License Contract Lines**.
-  * To simplify the entry of contract lines, click the ***+ New License Contract Line*** button in the Contract Lines subgrid for the specific Contract you are adding lines to.
+  * To simplify the entry of contract lines, while you are editing the individual **License Contract** click the ***+ New License Contract Line*** button in the Contract Lines subgrid.
     * Enter a Name, Owner, Total License Count, Charge Rate (cost to be charged to the cost center), and the Contract Rate.
     * Enter a **Notify Threshold Pct** as a decimal value.
 This is the percentage at which notifications will be sent when the total count of assigned licenses exceeds the threshold.
       * E.g. If you have 100 licenses and you want to be notified when your assigned count exceeds 85, enter 0.85 as a Notify Threshold Pct.